15 Bodybuilding Breakfast Ideas (For Bulking or Cutting)

 A smoothie is a great way to increase your calories without taking too much space in your stomach.
 Often, when my bodybuilder clients have a hard time reaching their intake, the most common thing I recommend is high-calorie smoothies.

-This breakfast smoothie provides you with 1,000 calories in one serving, ideal for those looking to bulk.
 Its strawberry and spinach content are excellent sources of vitamin C. This helps boost your immune system and reduce your inflammation in the body, thanks to its antioxidant properties.

 Calories and Macros